apache/druid/docs/content/tutorials/index.md

 # Druid Quickstart

-In this quickstart, we will download Druid and set up it up on a single machine.
+In this quickstart, we will download Druid and set it up on a single machine.
 The cluster will be ready to load data after completing this initial setup.

 Before beginning the quickstart, it is helpful to read the [general Druid overview](../design/index.html) and the